Turn-based role-playing game: 1980s

-The 1980s mark an important time for RPGs as this was the decade where technology was powerful enough to run fully realized role-playing experiences and marked the launch of many influential games.
+The 1980s marked an important time for RPGs, as this was the decade where technology was powerful enough to run fully realized role-playing experiences and marked the launch of many influential games.
 The launch of Ultima I: The First Age of Darkness and Wizardry: Proving Grounds of the Mad Overlord are what helped popularize the genre, not just in the United States, but globally, and especially in Japan.
 Many of the standard mechanics in turn-based RPGs were created in these games and would go on to become staples of the genre.

 While Wizardry was not the first turn-based RPG to be in first person, it was an important release that helped popularize the genre of first person dungeon crawl games.
 The success led to the game and sequels being ported to numerous computer systems and consoles.
-In Japan, the console releases are where many Japanese gamers first got to experience the game and help inspire numerous Japanese developers to create similar RPGs.
+In Japan, it introduced many gamers to the genre and helped inspire numerous Japanese developers to create similar RPGs.

 The Ultima series also had a similar impact as Wizardry but was more instrumental for laying the groundwork for how RPGs on console would be structured.
 Many of the mechanics and format of turn-based RPGs came about from the console port of Ultima III: Exodus released in 1983.
 The design of using tiled graphics with an over the head view were first popularized in these releases.
 On top of the graphical design, the console ports of the game also featured optimized controls for a better experience on controllers.
 This would be a trend that would continue for the series with the console ports being significantly different from their PC counterparts in terms of graphics and game control.

-Turn-based RPGs would reach a new peak of popularity in 1986 with the release of Dragon Quest, which marked the first time that not just turn-based RPGs, but the whole broader genre as a whole would become mainstream.
+Turn-based RPGs would reach a new peak of popularity in 1986 with the release of Dragon Quest, which marked the first time that not just turn-based RPGs, but the whole broader genre as a whole, would become mainstream.
 What set Dragon Quest apart from previous RPGs was its design that broke away from the roots of tabletop RPGs.
 Instead designing and creating your own characters along with making choices that would affect the story, the player controlled a character that was pre-designed by the developer and played through a storyline that was linear and straighforward.
 While the design and gameplay may have been simpler compared to previous games and those on PC, the game laid the groundwork for how RPGs, especially turn-based RPGs, would be designed for a console experience at a time when the way a player controlled the game was different for the platforms.
 The inspiration of the console releases of Ultima and Wizardry could be seen in Dragon Quest with the player traversing an overworld with an overhead view and battles taking place in first person.